sciZer0/7/v/README.md

 * with over 10 million users

 All of it, including high (even extreme) efficiency, is possible thanks, among other things, to the use of a new consensus mechanism.

-<b>About Blockchain Technology</b>

-The main point of blockchain technology is to allow people to build permissionless ownership systems that are highly-sustainable – meaning, whose pre-programmed works are extremely-hard, at best impossible, to stop.

-Specifically, permissionless ownership systems about storing and transferring tokens (values).

-The only way for a blockchain to be permissionless and highly-sustainable is to simultaneously use the public-private key pair authentication mechanism and be a people-ruled, highly-decentralized system – without being under control of any single entity.

-On the other hand, the main task of developers is to build/make such systems as fast, scalable, reliable, secure, decentralized, sustainable  and, of course, efficient as possible.

-*By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*

-*And also of course, blockchain technology is a paradigm revolution because no today's state would like to allow people to get permissionless access to value.*

 <b>About Immutability</b>